davek184/nt-series/nt-980/pcb-daughterboard-usb-c/README.md

 Photo Album and other alternatives for USB-C mod: https://imgur.com/a/8szWUhl

+Note since 2 resistors are not included a USB C to C cable will not work (A to C cables work properly).
+Will revise in a future version.

 ## BOM

 | LCSC part # | Description   | Value | Package  | Amount |